 How do I access the demo site if I am a new researcher and don't have an NSF ID?

 You will first need to create an NSF account and obtain an NSF ID by clicking Register on the Research.gov homepage to be able to access the demo site.
+View the Register for a New NSF Account video tutorial for a walk-through of steps.
 Additional information about creating an NSF account is available on the Research.gov About Account Management page.
 Users with an existing NSF account (i.e., nine-digit NSF ID) will use that account to access the demo site.
-After signing in to Research.gov, you will land on My Desktop, where there are two ways to access the demo site.
+After signing in to Research.gov, you will land on the homepage, where there are two ways to access the demo site.

 No, you are able to access the demo site if you have an NSF ID and can sign in to Research.gov.
 All demo site users are given the PI role for demo site use only and are not required to obtain a special user role to access the demo site.
 All demo users have the National Science Foundation as their organization for purposes of the demo site.
 The demo site PI role will not be available in the user's NSF account profile for use on the actual Research.gov Proposal Submission System.